-152.0 Because the area to be cooled in 2009 is as much as 60 percent less than 2015 and the pre-September 11 baseline, the volume of water withdrawn for the Proposed Action in 2009, would be reduced by about 50 percent.
-This lower volume of cooling water withdrawn at the WTC intake for the Proposed Action in 2009 would significantly reduce losses of fish and invertebrates through impingement and entrainment to a range of only 6 to 18 percent of what would be expected under the design flow.
+Because the area to be cooled in 2009 is as much as 60 percent less than 2015 and the pre-September 11 baseline, the volume of water withdrawn for the Proposed Action in 2009, would be similarly reduced.
+This lower volume of cooling water withdrawn at the WTC intake for the Proposed Action in 2009 would significantly reduce losses of fish and invertebrates through impingement and entrainment.
 Therefore, the operation of the WTC intake for the Proposed Action in 2009 would not be expected to result in significant adverse impacts to aquatic biota and EFH.